MohammadrezaAmani/digi-java/README.md

-_This code is just a laugh, and its content might not be right in terms of design patterns and other programming aspects.
+_Honestly This code is just a laugh and I'm not `Java` developer, its content might not be right in terms of design patterns and other programming aspects.
 Try not to use it._

 ---